rgolubtsov/customers-api-proto-lite-vlang-veb/README.md

 ...
 ```

-The V distribution should be installed separately:
+The V distribution can be installed differently for these Linux distros:

 * In Ubuntu Server: